xsabreusx/Tic-Tac-Toe-Console/README.md

 If you are compiling using VSCode or other software, ensure that all class files (*.hpp) are downloaded and compiled along with the main file.

-Note: The class files are coded "in line" at this time, and don't have a corresponding *.cpp definition files files.
+Note: The class files are coded "in line" at this time, and don't have corresponding *.cpp definition files.

 ## Enjoy!